 Window air conditioning units are a modern convenience many of us can’t live without.
 If you don’t have central air conditioning, window units can effectively cool down the rooms in your home at a modest cost.
-However, window air conditioning units can also make your property a target for burglars who intend to use the window to gain easy access to your home.
+However, window air conditioning units can also make your property a target for burglars who intend to use the window to gain easy access inside your home.
 The following are a few ways you can burglar proof your home if you have a window AC unit.

 Consider Placement of the Air Conditioner